Modernization, growth and cooperation

 In Ilsede the blast furnaces and ancillary plant were extended, while in Peine new rolling mills were erected and a modern oxygen steel plant entered service in 1964.
 The by now out-dated Thomas-method steelworks was shut down.
 The iron ore mining activities were gradually concentrated on high-performance facilities.
 In 1969 Ilseder Hütte also relinquished its own coal mining operation with the absorption of the Friedrich der Große pit within the newly-established Ruhrkohle AG.
 The small Minden mine was closed down in 1958.

 As these developments progressed, it became increasingly clear that Ilseder Hütte – in common with the entire coal and steel industry – could no longer compensate for the growing international competitive pressure in the long term through modernization and rationalization alone.
 Throughout the industry there began a trend towards cooperation and mergers.

-As far back as the 1950s, Ilseder Hütte had entered into agreements with the neighboring smelting plant in Salzgitter, mainly covering ore supplies and the exploitation of deposits.
+The Ilseder Hütte had already made agreements with the neighbouring iron and steelworks in Salzgitter in the 1950s, primarily concerning ore deliveries and ore development.
 Now, in the 1960s, this relationship was intensified with coordinated production and investment that reduced costs.

 As part of the German portfolio of the former Reichswerke undertaking, the neighboring company had meanwhile become the property of the Federal Republic of Germany and was part of the state-owned AG für Berg- und Hüttenbetriebe, which, in 1961, was renamed Salzgitter AG.
 Its continued existence had been approved only after lengthy political and public argument.
 Since most of the production plant had been dismantled, the smelting works had to be largely rebuilt.